noureddin/cuteview/README.md

 ### Currently work-in-progress

 - Make the two-finger panning/zooming gesture behave naturally, more like Gwenview.
-- Show an open dialog if launched without arguments.

 ### To-do in the near future